HDRP Newsletter, April 2023

 How Does a NOSI Work?

 A NOSI is a standard, formal format for NIH institutes to share and update their research priorities.
-A NOSI describes specific topics of interest and will direct applicants to one or more active funding opportunity announcements for application submission.
+A NOSI describes specific topics of interest and will direct applicants to one or more active notice of funding opportunitiess for application submission.
 A NOSI is not a NOFO and is listed as a notice in the NIH Guide for Grants and Contracts.
 Applicants should read NOSIs carefully for any special requirements related to that specific announcement.

 For more information about: